School of Music Guides: Music Auditions For 2026

 Trumpet Studio

-The first step in the admissions process is to contact me!
-I strongly encourage you to come to campus for a visit, take a lesson, and chat with me about what we do here at A&M-Commerce.
-You should also contact the University Admissions Officeto arrange an official campus tour, meet with financial aid, housing, and other departments that can help your transition to university life.
+The first step in the admissions process is to contact Dr. Daniel Kelly at [email protected]!
+He strongly encourages you to come to campus for a visit, take a lesson, and chat with him about what we do here at East Texas A&M. You should also contact the University Admissions Office to arrange an official campus tour, meet with financial aid, housing, and other departments that can help your transition to university life.
 Of course, you'll also need to apply to the university, submit your SAT/ACT scores, send transcripts, etc. The Admissions Department's website provides easy access to the entire process.

 In addition to being accepted to the university, prospective music majors must also be admitted to the School of Music.
 Music admission is based on a Music Application and a live audition, though recorded auditions (video preferred) may be accepted from applicants for whom travel to Commerce is impractical.
 Music scholarship awards are also determined in large part on this audition, so it's imperative that you show us your best efforts!